fdncred/nu_plugin_parquet/README.md

-# From jakeswneson
+# From jakeswenson

 This repo is a copy from jakeswenson's repo and updated to support nushell v0.60+ by @flying-sheep.
-See the original here https://github.com/jakeswenson/nu_plugin_from_parquet
+See the original here https://github.com/jakeswenson/nu_plugin_from_parquet.
+Asked permission to fork, update, and add license here https://github.com/jakeswenson/nu_plugin_from_parquet/issues/4

 # nu_plugin_from_parquet